 Instead of using multiple fonts to make different details stand out, rather vary the size of your font.
-Alternatively, you can put some of your text in bold to highlight those parts of your professional email signature.
+Alternatively, you can put some of your text in bold to highlight those parts of your professional HTML email signature.

 See how Bybrand’s email signature editor works with fonts.

 2. Avoid using images only

 It is beneficial to include an image in your business email signature.
 Having your employees include a photo of themselves gives their emails a more personal touch that a logo or plain text cannot match.
 This helps when you are in an industry in which you and your employees interact with clients regularly.
 But, if you’d prefer, you could choose to include an image of your company’s logo instead of employee photographs.

 Here we have an email signature using the company logo as an example:

 In this guide, we’ll cover why adding a logo to your email signature is important.Why you should add a logo to your email signature.